1. Knowledge of exotic scales and arpeggios

 - Use vibrato as soon as you pick a note, but sometimes try delaying it while you let the note ring for a moment.
 By not applying the vibrato instantly, you create anticipation in the listener.
 As a result, it becomes much more intense once you finally apply the vibrato and release the built-up tension.

 Learn more on how to make your guitar soloing sound creative using different types of vibrato by reading this article on playing better guitar solos.

-Apply the concepts in this article and watch your boring, cliché guitar licks turn into killer-sounding, exotic guitar licks.
-However, know that there is MUCH more to learn about guitar phrasing in order to become a truly great lead guitarist.
+Apply the concepts in this article and watch your boring, cliché lead guitar licks turn into killer-sounding, exotic guitar licks.
+However, know that there is MUCH more to learn about guitar phrasing in order to become a truly great lead guitar playing.
 Learn how to take your lead guitar playing to the highest level fast by starting online rock guitar lessons.